-Radcliffe Chambers is delighted to have won Chambers of the Year at the Legal Cheek Awards 2019.
+We are very proud to have been named Best Chambers for Quality of Work 2021 at the Legal Cheek Awards last week.
 Thank you to those who provided feedback during the awards process, and to all our members and staff, whose hard work has led to our continued growth and success.
 Click here for more information about […]